 Reading them was a waterslide of surprise.
 When I found a piece that was guy-insightful, I asked my wife to read it.
 If it was meaningful to her as well, it went into the “Maybe Yes” pile, one that was subsequently sifted many times.

 I also placed a call to complete the phrase, “A man is … ” in one sentence.
 A hundred came in, the first from Dr. Elias Gebru in Ethiopia.
 His entry is on the epigraph page.
-And I did some reading on my own, sometimes a book a day, an indulgent pleasure.
+And I did some reading on my own, sometimes a book a day, a pleasure.

-The works I accepted into the anthology suggested categories that became the book’s seven sections.
+The works I accepted into the anthology suggested categories that became the book’s sections.
 The sections needed introductions, and the book, a preface and introduction.
 There was writing to do.

 A few women friends volunteered to beta-read the book – to peruse the manuscript before publication.
 Their feedback showed me, among other things, how differently women and men can perceive the same story, sentence, or word.
 These beta-readers had diverse, and in some cases, changing takes on individual stories.
 Their input was often surprising, and always invaluable.